DronaAviation/pluto-ros-package/README.md

 This package canbe used to control Pluto using keyboard, joystick or rostopic

 ## Getting Started
-Use following instructions on how to use this package.
+Use following instructions on how to use this package:

 ###### Prerequisites

-Follow this tutorial wiki.ros.org/joy and install necesarry package to use the joystick control feature pluto-ros-package.
+Follow this tutorial [wiki.ros.org/joy] and install necesarry package to use the joystick control feature pluto-ros-package.

 ###### Installing